jmankoff/interaction/assignments/contextaware.md

 contributions, your group members' contributions and mention any issues.
 We expect everyone to get full credit for this point, but will be using this to check for any problems.

+# Video
+The video for this project should be about 2 minutes long.
+It can be made with slides/photos + video clips for the visuals, and you can either use text (shown in the video) or spoken audio to provide the information listed below.
+It should have the following structure:

+## Opening slide
+Should use text, not voiceover for this.

+Title for the project
+Names of team members

+## Story
+Brief (30 second) introduction to what you created.
+Should cover the following
+- What is the need (e.g. "Remembering not to be late for class")
+- Why is this hard (e.g. "I tend to sleep late")
+- What is the solution (e.g. "Calculate distance to class an hour before class starts and set an alarm to go off with enough time to walk there")

+## Demonstration
+Pick 1-3 use scenarios and show clips of someone using the application with explanations

+## Credits
+End with credits saying who did what in the project

 # Turn-in
 Turn in your code, an apk file and a video.